 - Flynn Park Elementary School

-Students 12 and older, staff and their families participated in a free COVID-19 vaccination clinic in early May held at Jackson Park Elementary School.
-The District now also offers free, non-invasive saliva testing for all SDUC community members who are feeling symptoms related to COVID-19.
+Students 12 years and older, staff and their families participated in a free COVID-19 vaccination clinic in early May 2021 held at Jackson Park Elementary School - and expanded to include students ages 5 years and older as of Nov.
+16, 2021.
+The District also offers free, non-invasive saliva testing for all SDUC community members who are feeling symptoms related to COVID-19.

-The School District of University City is now able to offer free COVID-19 saliva testing to its greater community thanks to an $8 million research program that includes Washington University and the National Institutes of Health.
+The School District of University City offers free COVID-19 saliva testing to its greater community thanks to an $8 million research program that includes Washington University and the National Institutes of Health.

 The free testing became available to the community in late May and will be offered through the entire 2021-22 school year.
 Any student, staff member or individual living with a staff member or student is eligible for testing if they are experiencing signs or symptoms of COVID-19.

 “This is an absolutely fantastic opportunity for our school community,” said Superintendent Sharonica-Hardin Bartley.
 “This service can act to close health disparities that harm our African-American families regarding COVID-19.
 By having testing readily available to everyone in our community, we can better ensure that the virus is detected and further prevented from spreading to our loved ones and those most vulnerable to it.”